Ria2810/NexusAI/README.md

   <img src="cover-page.jpg" alt="Cover Image" style="width:100%; max-width:100%;">
 </div>

-Welcome to the **AI Agents Suite** – a collection of powerful, AI-driven agents designed to revolutionize how you interact with technology.
+Welcome to **NEXUAI: The AI Agents Suite** – a collection of powerful, AI-driven agents designed to revolutionize how you interact with technology.
 This repository hosts a diverse set of agents, each tailored to a specific domain ranging from customer support and healthcare to education, travel, and more.

 ## Agents Overview 🌟